mediaurl/mediaurl-js/README.md

 ## Command line interface

-Please see the help output of the `watched-sdk` command line script.
+Please see the help output from the `watched-sdk` command line script.